iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 const [firstItem, secondItem] = list;
 ```

 Array destructuring is just a shorthand version of accessing each item one by one.
 If you express it without the array destructuring in React, it becomes less readable.

-After we initialize the state and have access to the current state and the state updater function, use them to display the current state and update it within the App component’s event handler:
+After we initialize the state and have access to the current state and the state updater function, we'll display the current state and update it within the App component’s event handler:

 ```jsx
 import * as React from 'react';